romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 ![_config.yml]({{ site.baseurl }}/images/UOB_clean_fp_txns.png)

-Last but not least, UOB posts each transaction in two dates; one being the post date and the other being the transaction date.
+Last but not least, UOB posts each transaction in two dates; one being the post date and the other being the transacted date.
 The post dates will be removed as we're only concerned with the latter.

 {% highlight ruby %}
 first_page_txns_processed = filter_legitimate_txns(first_page_txns_raw)